gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 5- The Saxton Select Collection:

-5-a) Dragon Slayer: Hasn't started.
+5-a) Dragon Slayer: GPAs captured, need textures to be exported.

 ---

 6- The Mann Co.
 Events Collection:

-6-a) Smissmas Sweater (TC): Hasn't started.
+6-a) Smissmas Sweater (TC): GPAs captured, need textures to be exported.

 ---